-Production planning and applicability
+Figure 5: The goal of balancing is minimizing the maximum workload

+3. Concluding Remarks

+To conclude, we would like to point out six key topics for the future research on production planning in PCB assembly [SJJN99]:
-Although a production plan can be made for a given period of time, production rarely begins with an empty line, nor does the line remain empty, when the due date of the last job of the current plan expires.
-Yet, this rolling horizon framework is scarcely considered in the problem formulations of PCB assembly literature.

-Many solution procedures overlook the problems associated with machine operation and workers.
-For example, partial setup strategy may (in some cases) provide the best theoretical solution for a given setup problem.
-But it may also mean the human operator required to change some feeders whenever the board type changes, is prone to make more mistakes than if they perform larger feeder changeovers less often.

-Likewise, the technical considerations (e.g. machine code generation), in the main, are often brushed aside in the literature, and thus the suggested solution procedures may have little applicability in actual production environments.
+- ROLLING HORIZON.
+Although the production plan is made for a given period of time, the production rarely begins with an empty line, nor does the line remain empty, when the duedate of the last job of the current plan expires.
+Yet, this rolling horizon framework is scarcely considered in the problem formulations of the PCB assembly literature. - APPLICABILITY.
+Many of the solution procedures overlook the problems associated with the machine operation and the human workers.
+For example, partial setup strategy may, in some cases, provide the best theoretical solution for a given setup problem---but it may also result that the human operator, who is required to change few feeders whenever the board type changes, is prone to make more mistakes than if he performs larger feeder changeovers less often.
+Likewise, the technical considerations (e.g., machine code generation), in the main, are brushed aside in the literature, and thus the suggested solution procedures may have little applicability in actual production environments.

-Reality rarely follows a plan.
-There are machine breakdowns, component shortages and maintenance delays, urgent prototype series surpass normal production, and the production plan itself can be subject to sudden alterations during the production period.
-Therefore, a practical production planning system must be able to cope with this kind of dynamic production and give new (or refined) solutions whenever the integrity of the plan is challenged.

-Components

-Intraline Balancing

-Figure 4.
-Assemblers can balance workload either among several parallel lines or among machines within the same single line.

-Figure 5.
-In intraline balancing, the optimization criterion is minimizing a machine's workload within the maximum workload.

-Minimizing the Maximum

-Criteria, user interaction, and integration

-The bulk of research done in PCB assembly contemplates optimizing one (or rarely a few) criterion (e.g. component setup or due dates).
-In reality, there are usually several more or less important practical aspects that affect the use of the solution.
-These aspects either define the space of admissible solutions (e.g. release dates, operation durations, setup times and resource availability) or characterize the quality of scheduling decisions (e.g., due dates, productivity, frequency of tool changes and WIP levels).
-Some of these multiple criteria must be satisfied for a schedule to be valid, while others may not always be satisfied and might need to be relaxed.

-As long as the production planning systems are designed for "not-completely" automated manufacturing processes (such as PCB assembly), the production planner must retain the final word on the production plan to be carried out.
-This means that the planner must be able to override the algorithmic solutions and effectively take control if an exceptional situation requires it.

-In terms of integration, the lack of cooperation with other systems (such as CAD/CAM and inventory management) is a common reason why a new production planning system can be reluctantly accepted by the shop floor personnel.
-Production data needs to be interchanged automatically via a network-it must not depend on routinely done manual input.
-The main objective is seamless integration of the production planning system to the other existing systems.
+- DYNAMIC PRODUCTION.
+Reality rarely follows a plan; there are machine breakdowns, component shortages and maintenance delays, urgent prototype series surpass normal production, and the production plan itself can be subject to sudden alterations during the production period.
+Therefore, a practical production planning system must be able to cope with this kind of dynamic production and to give new or refined solutions whenever the integrity of the plan is challenged. - MULTIPLE CRITERIA.
+The bulk of research done in PCB assembly contemplates optimizing one-or rarely a few-criterion (e.g., component setup or duedates).
+In reality, there are usually several more or less important practical aspects which affect the use of the solution.
+These aspects either define the space of admissible solutions (e.g., release dates, operation durations, setup times and resource availability) or characterize the quality of scheduling decisions (e.g., duedates, productivity, frequency of tool changes and WIP levels).
+Some of these multiple criteria must be satisfied for a schedule to be valid, while others may not always be satisfied and might need to be relaxed. - USER INTERACTION.
+We discussed the importance of involving the human production planner in the decision making process earlier in this paper.
+To summarize, as long as the production planning systems are designed for not completely automated manufacturing processes (such as PCB assembly), the production planner must retain the final word on the production plan to be carried out.
+This means that the planner must be able to override the algorithmic solutions and effectively take the control if an exceptional situation requires it. - INTEGRATION.
+The lack of cooperation with other systems (such as CAD/CAM and inventory management) is a common reason why a new production planning system can be reluctantly accepted by the shop floor personnel.
+Production data should be interchanged automatically via a network-it must not depend on routinely done manual input.
+Here the key issue is the seamless integration of the production planning system to the other existing systems.

-This article is based on "Observations on PCB Assembly Optimization" by Mika Johnsson and Jouni Smed, which appeared in the Proceedings of the APEX 2001 Conference, San Diego, Calif., January 2001.